MiniFate/MiniFate/_chapters/01-introduction.md

 Evil Hat and uses the same fundamental mechanics: skills and aspects.
 Skills are numerical bonuses applied to dice rolls, ensuring the story is exciting and unpredictable but not random.
-Aspects are short, improvised phrases to keep the whole table on the page about what's important to the story and to provide a framework for players to riff off each other in creative and constructive ways.
+Aspects are short, improvised phrases to keep the whole group on the page about what's important to the story and to provide a framework for players to riff off each other in creative and constructive ways.